varnish/Varnish-Book/varnish_sysadmin.rst

    Varnish development is governed by the Varnish Governance Board (VGB), which thus far has not needed to intervene.
 The VGB consists of an architect, a community representative and a representative from Varnish Software.
-As of August 2010, the positions are filled by Poul-Henning Kamp (Architect), Artur Bergman (Community) and Kristian Lyngstøl (Varnish Software).
-On a day-to-day basis, there is little use to interfere with the general flow of development.
+As of February 2011, the positions are filled by Poul-Henning Kamp (Architect), Artur Bergman (Community) and Kristian Lyngstøl (Varnish Software).
+On a day-to-day basis, there is little need to interfere with the general flow of development.

 The history of Varnish
 ----------------------

-- Initiated by VG, one of the largest newspapers in Norway, in 2006.
+- Initiated by VG, the largest newspaper in Norway, in 2006.
 - Redpill Linpro performed Varnish development.
 - Later development has been financed through service subscriptions
 - Varnish Software was established in 2010 as an independent company to